jerryptang/grounded-embedding-spaces/README.md

 Alternatively, the visual words and corresponding WordNet IDs used in Tang et al. are provided in `data/word_dir_mapping.txt`, and the CNN embeddings (extracted from layer fc1 of VGG16) used in Tang et al. are provided in `data/cnn_embs.npz`.
 Unfortunately, due to copyright restrictions we are not able to share the original images used to create these embeddings.

 3. Create the linguistic and visual embedding spaces.
-Given the CNN embeddings of visual words, a sensory propagation method creates visually embeddings of visual and nonvisual words.
+Given the CNN embeddings of visual words, a sensory propagation method creates visual embeddings of visual and nonvisual words.
 The linguistic and visual embedding spaces are represented by their covariance matrices and saved to the specified output file.

 ```bash
 python3 create_priors.py data/cnn_embs.npz priors.npz